papr8ka/-lwjgl-basics-wiki/Sprite-Batching.md

 spriteBatch.end();
 ```

-## Triangles, not Quads
+## n.b.
+Triangles, not Quads!

 In the earlier series, we have been thinking of textures as quads, but in reality most sprite batchers will use two adjacent triangles to represent a rectangular sprite.
 The vertices may be ordered differently depending on the engine (LibGDX tends to use lower-left origin), but the basic idea looks like this:

 ![Verts](http://i.imgur.com/5dOga.png)

 A single sprite has 2 triangles -- or 6 vertices.
-Each *vertex* has 8 attributes `(X, Y, S, T, R, G, B, A)` which together make up position, texture coordinates and vertex color.
-This means that with every sprite, we are pushing 48 floats to the stack.
+Each *vertex* has 8 attributes `(X, Y, S, T, R, G, B, A)` which together make up `Position`, `TexCoord` and `Color`.
+This means that with every sprite, we are pushing 48 floats to the stack!
 A more optimized sprite batcher might pack the RGBA into a single float, or may forgo vertex colors altogether.

 ## Now where?